Mike Williams Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Season Stats

+- So far this season, 19.6% of the 439 passes thrown by his team have gone Williams' way.

-- With 12 targets in the red zone this season, Williams has been on the receiving end of 19.7% of his team's 61 red zone pass attempts.
+- Williams (12 red zone targets) has been the recipient of 19.7% of his team's 61 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Bengals.